shoumikchatterjee/C-Programs/README.md

-# C-Programs
+ABOUT:

-The files are programs written in C++.
+# Files are are programs written in C++.

+FEATURES:

-The Monte Carlo file is a simulation on an unit circle that allows to estimate the value of pi.
+# The Monte Carlo file is a simulation on an unit circle that allows to estimate the value of pi.

-The Matrices file has methods to perform matrix operations (e.g. addition, multiplication, determinants, transpose, etc.).
+# The Matrices file has methods to perform matrix operations (e.g. addition, multiplication, determinants, transpose, etc.).

-The Booklist file has methods to insert, delete, search, and sort a list of books represented by ISBN numbers.
+# The Booklist file has methods to insert, delete, search, and sort a list of books represented by ISBN numbers.

-The Polynomial file represents polynomials as arrays of terms and has methods to perform addition, subtraction, and multiplication.
+# The Polynomial file represents polynomials as arrays of terms and has methods to perform addition, subtraction, and multiplication.

-The IntegerSets file represents sets, which may include numbers from 1 through 100, as arrays and has methods to find the union and intersection of two sets.
+# The IntegerSets file represents sets, which may include numbers from 1 through 100, as arrays and has methods to find the union and intersection of two sets.